xGl0ck/XGEngine/README.md

 ## Build

 Entire application have been tested only on MacOS.
-It should work on other Platforms as well, but it's not guaranteed.
+It should work on other platforms as well, but it's not guaranteed.
 Currently supported backends are:

 - Metal for MacOS